taylorhawks/globo-nonlinear-latent-factorization/README.md

 #### Linear Scoring Model
 <img src = 'img/math/linear_scoring_model.png'/>
 The basic scoring evaluates vector similarity using dot product.
 This is inspried by document similarity in doc2vec.
 A bigger dot product means that vectors are more similar.
+This equation will be used to evaluate model 1.

 #### Nonlinear Scoring Model
 <img src = 'img/math/nonlinear_scoring_model.png'/>
 Each user interest vector, _i_ is considered for the nonlinear scoring model.
 Only the best vector is chosen for the nonlinear scoring model.
+This equation will be used to evaluate model 2.

 #### Original Cost Function
 <img src = 'img/math/cost_function.png'/>